-- Waste production by industry and waste category in AFFALDo1. - · Waste production by industry and kind of treatment in AFFALDo2. - Waste production by industry and hazardousness AFFALDo3.
+- Waste production by industry and waste category in AFFALDo1. - Waste production by industry and kind of treatment in AFFALDo2. - Waste production by industry and hazardousness AFFALDo3. - Import and export of waste by waste category and kind of treatment AFFALDo4.

 8.7 Micro-data access